gitter-badger/grow-controller-Rpi/README.md

  you can smoke me a bowl in return.
 ***************************************************************************

+Releases are stable versions of this grow controller

 Using the "light cycle" in the "main menu" replaces your current crontab, it also places @reboot lcd scripts.